 Patricia Eunji Kim is a scholar, writer, and curator based in New York City.
-She is an Assistant Professor/Faculty Fellow at New York University as a Provost’s Postdoctoral Fellow, and received a PhD in the History of Art at the University of Pennsylvania.
-Click here to view her academic cv.
+She is Assistant Professor and Faculty Fellow at New York University’s Gallatin School of Individualized Studies.
+Click here to download a current cv.

 Committed to public access and engagement, she has experimented with research and curatorial methods that create open knowledge communities and foster open access.
 To that end, she has collaborated with artists, scientists, and experts in civic tech and data to develop art installations and tell stories through analog and digital media.
 She is the Communications Director and Assistant Curator at Monument Lab, a think tank on public art and public history.
 Patricia also co-directs Data Refuge and co-hosts a podcast called Data Remediations, and is co-founder of Storicity, an audio guide app that connects people with cities through storytelling.
 She brings together these different publicly-engaged, arts-oriented projects as the steward and organizer of the Urban Democracy Lab’s Humanizing Data working group at NYU’s Gallatin School.

 Her work has received grants and awards from the National Geographic Foundation, the Penn Program in Environmental Humanities, Kolb Society, among others.
-Publicly engaged, her work has also featured (selections) on MonumentLab, Newsworks, the Washington Post, The New York Times, and France24.
+Her work has also featured (selections) on MonumentLab, Newsworks, the Washington Post, The New York Times, and France24.

 Contact Patricia at firstname.lastname@example.org.
 Follow her on Twitter and Instagram @lowerendtheory.